jorgejch/dex-arbitrage/README.md

 Another Flash-loan arbitrage system that:

-- is low cost, works on Binance Smart Chain (BSC);
+- is low cost, works on Polygon;
 - uses AAVE for flash loans;
-- it uses PancakeSwap v3 for the DEX;
+- it uses Uniswap v3 for the DEX;
 - makes use of established patterns when they exist;
 - prefers open-source tools but does not shy away from freemium services.